The 17 Top Things To Do In Yangon, Myanmar

-Not shocker there since the country has recently opened its doors to foreigners after years of relative international isolation.
+Myanmar seems to be on many traveller's bucket lists these days.
+Not a shocker there since the country has recently opened its doors to foreigners after years of relative international isolation.

 Don’t want the stress of planning out your Yangon travel itinerary?
 Just read on to find out what to see in Yangon.

 It is a vast complex with dozens of temples.
-The pagoda's stupa is emblazoned with gold bits while the top most part is encrusted with diamonds and other gems.
+The pagoda's stupa is emblazoned with gold bits while the topmost part is encrusted with diamonds and other gems.
 The Shwedagon Pagoda shines so brilliantly in the sun that you have to squint when you look at it.

 Its golden stupa can be seen from almost anywhere in the city.
 A lot of people visit the pagoda to do their rituals according to their specific birthday.
 Many locals also come to walk circumferences surrounding the pagoda's base.
 This well-preserved heritage spot is definitely THE one you should not miss in Yangon.